 In response to the coronavirus pandemic the government has announced support for small businesses, and businesses in the retail, hospitality and leisure industries in the form of grants.
-These grants will be paid by local authorities.
+These grants are being paid by local authorities.

 Most businesses in the retail, hospitality and leisure sectors and those receiving Small Business Rate Relief or Rural Rate Relief will receive a grant as follows:

 - Eligible properties* with a rateable value of £15,000 or less will receive a £10,000 grant

 - Eligible properties* with a rateable value of more than £15,000 and up to £51,000 will receive a £25,000 grant